andrewbackway/esphome-webserver-listentities/README.md

 # ESPHome Web Server API List Components

-An ESPHome external component that adds the missing `/components` HTTP endpoint to your device's web server, providing a JSON API to list all entities and their metadata.
+An ESPHome external component that adds the missing `/components` HTTP endpoint to your device's web server, providing a JSON API to list all components and their metadata.

 ## Overview

-This component extends the built-in ESPHome web server by adding a new endpoint at `/components` that returns a JSON response containing information about all entities configured on your device.
+This component extends the built-in ESPHome web server by adding a new endpoint at `/components` that returns a JSON response containing information about all components configured on your device.
 This is particularly useful for:

 - Building custom dashboards or integrations
 - Debugging entity configurations
-- Discovering available entities programmatically
+- Discovering available components programmatically
 - Creating dynamic UI applications that need to know about device capabilities

 ## Features